Great tropical aftertaste.

 Ripening: Ripens early/mid-season.

-We offer Benson trees and cuttings for sale along with other pawpaws like Summer Delight, Kentucky Champ, Prima 1216, Caspian, Marshmallow, Honeydew, Overleese and Tropical Treat.
+We grow Benson trees along with other pawpaws like Hillbilly, British Bulldog, Summer Delight, Kentucky Champ, Prima 1216, Caspian, Marshmallow, Honeydew, Overleese Princess, Halvin, and Tropical Treat.

 Size at maturity: 15-20′ tall and wide, depending on location, care and pruning to reduce height.
 We recommend heading them at about 10″ and removing suckers, both of which keep the trees very manageable and small.